NixOS/rfcs/rfcs/0143-nix-store-acls.md

 There should be a couple of new operations in the worker protocol which allow getting and setting the list of users/groups with access to the path.
 If the specified path does not exist yet, those commands should operate on the "future" access status of the path, meaning the access status that will be applied as soon as the path gets added to the store.

-This should be emitted by Nix clients before the path is added to the store or a build is completed, and by `nix store access grant`/`nix store access revoke`.
+Those operations should be emitted by Nix clients before the path is added to the store or a build is completed, and by `nix store access grant`/`nix store access revoke`.

 For all other operations working on paths, we check if the user has access before doing anything.

-When the access is revoked explicilty, we remove the user from the ACL:
+When the access is revoked explicitly, we remove the user from the ACL:

 ```shell
 setfacl -R -x user:$UID:rx /nix/store/...